Wilmington Grammar School for Boys, Common Lane, Wilmington, Dartford, DA2 7DA

 Appeals

-If your child is due to start secondary school in September 2024, you can appeal if you are refused a place at one of your preferred schools on National Offer Day (Friday 1 March 2024).
-You must submit your appeal before 4pm on Tuesday 2nd April 2024 for it to be considered in the first tranche of appeals.
-Any appeals received after this time may not be heard until the second tranche which could be in September 2024.
+If your child is due to start secondary school in September 2026, you can appeal if you are refused a place at one of your preferred schools on National Offer Day (Monday 2nd March 2026).
+You must submit your appeal before the deadline listed for it to be considered in the first tranche of appeals.
+Any appeals received after this time may not be heard until the second tranche which could be in September 2026.
+You must state the reason for your appeal and supply any documentary evidence at this stage.

 If you wish to appeal you would need to complete a form online.
 Please do NOT use ANY other appeal form or send your form to your local authority.
-Further information on how to appeal and the timetable can be found by downloading the document below ‘Appeals information and Timetable for WGSB Academic Year 2023_2024.
+Further information on how to appeal and the timetable will be posted in due course, likely towards the end of January 2026.

-Please Note: You can only submit an appeal form if you named WGSB on your Secondary Common Application Form (SCAF) on/by 31st October 2023.
+Please note: You can only submit an appeal form if you named WGSB on your Secondary Common Application Form (SCAF) on/by 31st October 2025.

 Please see the documents (at the bottom of this page) to support you with the process of making an appeal this year, as well as the key general documentation the school will be providing the appeals panel.